bfxdev/Arduino/VSCode/README.md

 Time to **setup the connection to the Gamebuino** for this sketch, like in the Arduino IDE.
 Make sure that the Gamebuino is connected and switched on, then click on the `<Select Board Type>` and `<Select Serial Port>` and select the correct values.

-ATTENTION: by connecting the Gamebuino while the sketh is openend but not yet configured, the Arduino extension may auto-detect the wrong board type e.g. `Arduino/Genuino Zero`.
+ATTENTION: by connecting the Gamebuino while the sketch is opened but not yet configured, the Arduino extension may auto-detect the wrong board type e.g. `Arduino/Genuino Zero`.
 In such a case click on the board type name and select the `Gamebuino Meta` board type instead.

 Alternatively, you can use again the command palette <kbd>Ctrl</kbd> <kbd>Shift</kbd> <kbd>P</kbd>: